Three members act in inquest concerning the death of a Lance Corporal on an air weapons range - Mar 2026

 - Advised in a successful settlement by an individual whose highly sensitive medical data was sent to a patient with the same name.

-- Representing a young person whose gender identity was revealed to classmates by a teacher.
+- Successfully representing a young person whose gender identity was revealed to classmates by a teacher.

 - Advising in ongoing claims against schools for breach of students’ data and misuse of their private information.